 This is place, your bio clearly defines your brand and lets followers know what makes you special from the top (literally).

-4. Curate your top grid to match your bio.
+4. Curate your top grid (as in those first 3-6 photos) to match your bio.

 Here's How: So (back to our example of the Austin based florist), you would make sure that every photo you post has either to do with the three declarations you've made about your brand in your bio: couples showing their hometown pride next to or with your flower arrangement, photos of classic floral arrangements, and photos of arrangements with educational captions that explain where you source your flowers (and why it's so important to you).
 Do that over and over again, and promise, you will start to see more engagement and more followers.